We all must answer one day to our God, the Creator of the universe and all that is in it!

 Gal 3:22-26 But the Scripture has shut up everyone under sin, so that the promise by faith in Jesus Christ might be given to those who believe.
 23 But before faith came, we were kept in custody under the law, being shut up to the faith which was later to be revealed.
 24 Therefore the Law has become our tutor to lead us to Christ, so that we may be justified by faith.
 25 But now that faith has come, we are no longer under a tutor.
 26 For you are all sons of God through faith in Christ Jesus.

-The OT Law actually taught man that he was unable to keep it all and meet God’s perfect requirements!
+The OT Law actually revealed to man that he was unable to keep it all and meet God’s perfect requirements!

-This is another picture of God’s grace in action.
-Man had to see there was no other way, other than seeking God as his Savior.
+Even this is another picture of God’s grace in action!
+Man had to go through it and see for himself there was no other way, other than seeking the mercy of God alone.

 Gal 5:4-5 You have been severed from Christ, you who are seeking to be justified by law; you have fallen from grace.
 5 For we through the Spirit, by faith, are waiting for the hope of righteousness.

-Only by faith in the Lord Jesus can you be justified, and saved.
+Only by faith in the Lord Jesus we can be justified, and saved.

 The Apostle Paul knew this quite well, and therefore he was willing to turn his back on his own attempts at goodness, reaching out to the only One who offers true hope of being saved.